 ensure that all browsers listed in section 1.1 of this document are capable of supporting the requirements set out in this section.

-The process for TLS1.2 mutual authentication to the SMKI Portal Interface via the DCC Gateway or the SMKI Portal via the Internet is as set out in the SMKI Interface Design Specification.
+The process for TLS1.2 mutual authentication to the SMKI Portal interface via the DCC Gateway Connection or the SMKI Portal via the Internet is as set out in the SMKI Interface Design Specification.

 Authentication to Ad Hoc Device CSR Web Service interface